IN WHAT GRADE DID YOU JOIN PACE?

 The welcoming atmosphere!
 When I shadowed at Pace, everyone did their best to show me around and make sure I felt comfortable.
 I never felt like the “new kid“!

 HOW HAVE YOU GROWN DURING YOUR TIME AT PACE?

-WHO HAS BEEN YOUR FAVORITE TEACHER?
+WHAT HAS BEEN YOUR FAVORITE CLASS?